 France rejects Amazon's request for unemployment schemes at six sites

-PARIS, May 4 (Reuters) - The French government has rejected Amazon AMZN.O's request to tap a state partial unemployment scheme for employees at its six warehouses in the country, a spokeswoman for the labour ministry said on Monday.
+PARIS, May 4 (Reuters) - The French government has rejected a request by Amazon AMZN.O to tap a state partial unemployment scheme for employees at its six warehouses in the country, a spokeswoman for the labor ministry said on Monday.

-The e-commerce giant has shut its six French warehouses, which employ about 10,000 people on permanent and interim contracts, since April 16 after court rulings ordered it to limit deliveries to a list of essential goods during the coronavirus pandemic or face fines.
+The e-commerce giant has shut its six French warehouses, which employ about 10,000 people on permanent and interim contracts, since April 16 after court rulings ordered it to limit deliveries to a list of essential goods during the coronaries pandemic or face fines. [nL5N2CC548]

-Amazon did not immediately return calls seeking comment.
-AFP first reported the rejection of Amazon's request to the labour ministry.
+Amazon extended the closure of all six sites until Tuesday and is slated to give an update on the current situation soon.

+The group has said the latest French court ruling, which restricts deliveries to IT products, health items, food and pet food could lead to penalties of up to 1 billion euros ($1.09 billion) per week, compelling it to shut down the sites.

-(Reporting by Gwenaelle Barzic; Writing by Mathieu Rosemain; Editing by Louise Heavens)
+(Reporting by Gwenaelle Barzic and Mathieu Rosemain; Writing by Mathieu Rosemain; Editing by Louise Heavens and Emelia Sithole-Matarise)

 ((Mathieu.Rosemain@thomsonreuters.com; +33 1 4949 5182; Reuters Messaging: mathieu.rosemain.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/MathieuRosemain))